Berkeley-CS61B/skeleton-sp16/proj3/spec/proj3.md

 There is also a file, `test.html`, that you can use to test your project without using the front-end.
 It makes a /raster API call and draws the result.
 You can modify the query parameters in the file.
 It is not the only way you should test your project, but is there to prevent you from having to learn Javascript to test your server, and allows you to make a specific call easily.
 You will also find your browser's Javascript console handy, especially when opened on `map.html`: for example, on Windows, in Chrome you can press F12 to open up the developer tools, click console, and enter in params to get the value of the current query parameters for the map, and `route_params` to get the value of the current query parameters for your route.
 It should look something like this:
 ![Console](js_console.JPG)

+Additionally you can use [Postman Interceptor](https://chrome.google.com/webstore/detail/postman-interceptor/aicmkgpgakddgnaphhhpliifpcfhicfo?hl=en).
+It's a Chrome extension with a good visual interface for setting up queries, tracking requests made by your browser, and modifying params and examining responses.
+It's an industry standard and I highly recommend it.

 ###API Documentation

 We support four GET endpoints.
-The request handler processes the HTTP GET request, pulling out the requests' required attributes and values into a `Map<String, Double>` and dispatches the work to methods that you implement.
-See the `MapServer::main` method and read the code: these are the various request handlers that dispatch work to the methods below.
+The request handlers defined in `MapServer.java` process the HTTP GET request, pulling out the requests' required attributes and values into a `Map<String, Double>` and dispatches the work to methods that you implement.
+See the `MapServer::main` method and read the code: these are the various request handlers that dispatch work to the methods below and are called every time the HTTP endpoints are requested.
 These methods must satisfy the requirements given in the Javadoc.

 You will want to **read through the [Javadoc](doc/index.html)**.
 It describes all the requirements for implementation, and defines the inputs and outputs of each method.
 Additionally, you will want to read through the comments in the skeleton code.
 They explain how the server handlers invoke your methods and encode the responses.
 You may also find the Javadoc in the skeleton code.